 You should be able to give your rabbit a simple checkup, as outlined below, every 6 to 8 weeks.
 This does NOT take the place of a full physical exam given by your veterinarian once a year (more if the rabbit has a condition that requires monitoring).
-Regular checkups are necessary for the health and logevity of your rabbit.
+Regular checkups are necessary for the health and longevity of your rabbit.
 Ask your vet to show you ways to make your periodic checkups easier on you and more comfortable for your rabbit.

-EYES: Rabbits can sometimes have a little bit of rust like substance in the corners of their eyes; this is nothing to worry about and can be wiped clean with a cotton ball or tissue or very clean fingers.
+Eyes: Rabbits can sometimes have a little bit of rust like substance in the corners of their eyes; this is nothing to worry about and can be wiped clean with a cotton ball or tissue or very clean fingers.
 If the eyes have a purulent discharge, the rabbit will need to be taken to a vet immediately.
 Other than that, their eyes should be clear and bright with no sign of discharge from their tear ducts.

-EARS: Check inside each ear for wax or dirt build up.
+Ears: Check inside each ear for wax or dirt build up.
 If ears do not appear clean, see your vet.

-NOSE: Look for moisture or discharge around the nasal cavities or for a mucous/purulent substance inside.
+Nose: Look for moisture or discharge around the nasal cavities or for a mucous/purulent substance inside.
 Even if you don’t hear sneezing, if you see a slightly moist nose, check the insides of each front leg for dirty spots.
 Rabbits will wipe their nose with the insides of their front paws and can easily mask the early signs of Pasteurella (snuffles) problems.

-TEETH: Make sure that they are properly aligned and not maloccluded.
+Teeth: Make sure that they are properly aligned and not maloccluded.
 The top teeth should be directly in line with the bottom teeth with a very slight over-bite.
 If the top teeth are extremely long and actually hang over the bottom, it is likely that your rabbit is maloccluded and will need the upper teeth clipped.

-CHIN: Chec the underside of their chin for a way type of buildup from their scent gland.
+Chin: Chec the underside of their chin for a way type of buildup from their scent gland.
 If you find this condition, you can try to wash it off with warm water, but it will often be mixed in with their hair and will need to be cut off with cuticle scissors.
 Rabbits that drink from bowls can sometimes get dermatitis so also look for redness and irritation under the chin.

-FEET Check the soles of each rear foot for worn hair and for sores.
+Feet: Check the soles of each rear foot for worn hair and for sores.
 This is usually the result of living on a wire floor but can also be due to an overweight rabbit sitting on hard surfaces.
 It is very easy for Pasteurella or other infections to start in these sores so see a vet right away if they are found!

-NAILS: Check and trim nails as needed.
+Nails: Check and trim nails as needed.
 If you find a broken nail, make sure it has healed properly since these are prone to infection.
 It is common for a rabbit to break a nail and it is usually nothing to worry about unless it becomes infected.

-FUR AND SKIN: Fleas: Only use products prescribed or recommended by your vet.
+Fur and Skin: Fleas: Only use products prescribed or recommended by your vet.
 Over the counter products can often be toxic to rabbits.
 Dandruff: Is it dandruff or is it fur mites?
 If you can only see flakes, it is almost impossible for you to tell without a microscope.
 A sure sign of mites is what will look like white scabs or a crust on the skin and it will often star around the neck area.
 In addition, your rabbits can become very thin with bald spots as the mites become worse.
 You can also see very thin hair and dandruff caused by scratching due to flea infestation.

-GENITAL SCENT GLAND: In addition to the scent glands under their chins, rabbits also have much more powerful scent glands on both sides of the genitals.
+Genital Scent Glands: In addition to the scent glands under their chins, rabbits also have much more powerful scent glands on both sides of the genitals.
 This area needs to be checked and will probably always need cleaning.
 Sometimes you’ll find just a few moist flakes from dried skin, but more often you’ll find a very dark brown, hard, waxy type of build-up.
 Either of these can be easily removed with a cotton swab dipped in water. the rabbit may have be turned on its back to do this.
-Keep one hand pressed firmly on the stomach so that he/she cannot suddenly flip over and injure thier back.
+Keep one hand pressed firmly on the stomach so that he/she cannot suddenly flip over and injure their back.
 Use your fingers to find the genitals and then to separate the area directly adjacent to the genitals.
 When you find the scent glads and separate the overlapping skin, the dark substance will become visible.
 If your rabbit ever has “musky” smell it’s time for a cleaning.
 If this substance is not cleaned and allowed to remain, the area could become infected.